 - PLAC (formerly the Product Liability Advisory Council), sustaining member

-- The George Washington University Law School, professorial lecturer (litigation and advocacy skills)
+- The George Washington University Law School, professorial lecturer (upper-level litigation and scholarly writing courses)

 - Georgetown University Alumni Admissions Committee, Annapolis/Anne Arundel County, chair